 - Log off when you’ve completed your transaction

-- Keep your PC updated with current anti-virus software and the latest browser versions
+- Keep your devices updated with current anti-virus software, the latest browser versions and operating systems.

 - Treat emails you receive with caution.
 Remember that we’ll never ask you to disclose your personal or account information to us by email

 - We recommend you regularly visit the Financial Fraud Action website to keep up-to-date with tips to protect yourself from the latest scams

 On registering a Cashplus Account with us, you’ll have a username and password which must be used to access certain restricted parts of our website.
 Your username and password are used by us to identify you, so they’re very important.
 You’re responsible for all information posted on our website by anyone using your username and password.
 Any breach of security of a username and password should be notified to us immediately.

 Our systems operate on 256-bit secure encryption.
 Look for the padlock symbol in your browser status bar.
 Encryption makes your information unreadable to anyone who might intercept it.
 In addition, Transport Layer Security (TLS) is used to connect your browser to our secure servers.
 A team of independent security experts regularly test our website.
 Your Online Servicing session will time out if you remain inactive for more than 15 minutes.
 Your Cashplus Account login will be locked out after three failed access attempts.
 You’ll need to contact us to reset your account.
 We’ll verify your identity before disclosing confidential information over the phone or resetting your password.
 Despite our best endeavors, we can’t always guarantee the website will be fault free and we don’t accept liability for any errors or omissions.